Ah, the dreaded C-word: cardio.

 That said, if you never plan on running again, skip it.
 Either way, this should be something you do for general fitness, not as your primary means of fat loss.

-There you have it: NINE cardio workouts I hate the least.
-And since I mentioned Ferruggia in number 5, that brings me to a good point.
+There you have it: TEN cardio workouts I hate the least.
+And, since the methods here are so many and varied, that brings me to my next point: there are more than 10 ways to skin a cat.

 Cardio sucks to begin with, and the last thing I want to do is make it harder on myself by having to think and come up with workouts.
 If I have to think about cardio too much, I’ll often skip it.
 (Because I hate it–did I mention that already?).
 On top of that, if I design my own cardio workouts, they’ll often be on the easy side because I’m trying to cut myself a break–and you can’t make progress by slacking off.